Finite-frequency noise, Fano factor, $\Delta T$-noise and cross-correlations in double quantum dots: Abstract

 \section{Abstract}

-We present a theoretical study of electrical current fluctuations and finite-frequency noise in a double quantum dot connected to two electron reservoirs with the aim of deriving the Fano factor, the $\Delta T$-noise and the cross-correlations.
-This allows one to highlight several interesting features.
-Firstly the possibility of getting a significant reduction of current noise and Fano factor either when the system is placed in a given operating regime, or when a temperature gradient is applied between the two reservoirs, resulting from the fact that a negative $\Delta T$-noise is generated.
-The second feature is the sign change found in the cross-correlator between the two reservoirs with increasing frequencies.
-This study clarifies the understanding of the results obtained experimentally in such systems.
+A theoretical study on electrical current fluctuations in a double quantum dot connected to electronic reservoirs is presented, with the aim of deriving the finite-frequency noise, the Fano factor and the $\Delta T$-noise.
+We establish a general expression for the noise in terms of Green functions in the double quantum dot and self-energies in the reservoirs.
+This result is then applied to model double quantum dots in various situations.
+For a non-interacting double quantum dot, we highlight several interesting features in the physical properties of this system.
+In particular, we demonstrate the possibility of obtaining a significant reduction in zero-frequency noise and Fano factor either when the system is placed in a given operating regime, or when a temperature gradient is applied between the two reservoirs, resulting in a negative $\Delta T$-noise being generated.
+In addition, in the vicinity of honeycomb vertices, a sign change is observed in the finite-frequency cross-correlator between the two reservoirs, in contrast to what is obtained for the zero-frequency cross-correlator, which remains negative throughout the $(\varepsilon_1,\varepsilon_2)$-plane, $\varepsilon_{1,2}$ being the level energies in each of the two dots.
+By using an approximate first-level numerical approach, we finally study how the finite-frequency noise in a double quantum dot evolves under the influence of Coulomb interactions.